jimmyleongth/DP-203-Data-Engineer/Instructions/Labs/LAB_10_stream_analytics.md

     ![The Start button is highlighted on top of the Overview blade.](images/stream-analytics-overview-start-button.png 'Overview')

 19. In the Start job blade that appears, select **Now** for the job output start time, then select **Start**.
-This will start the Stream Analytics job so it will be ready to start processing and sending your events to Power BI later on.
+This will start the Stream Analytics job so it will be ready to start processing and sending your events to Azure Synapse Analytics.

     ![The Now and Start buttons are highlighted within the Start job blade.](images/stream-analytics-start-job.png 'Start job')